enginebai/Algorithms/topics/dynamic-programming.md

 > **Note**: We have to keep in mind what the `dp[i][w]` stands for.

+> We might skip this approach, we just start from bottom-up DP solution for knapsack problem.

 ```kotlin
 private val dp = Array(values.size + 1) { _ -> IntArray(capacity + 1) { _ -> -1 } }